 - Travels outside the United States without obtaining an Advance Parole.

 If the AOS has been deemed “abandoned” and the petitioner wishes to stay in the United States, the petitioner will be required to file the proper documentation in order to maintain valid nonimmigrant status.

 Due to the high risks, AOS petitioners who wish to travel are highly advised to obtain Advance Parole (AP) before traveling outside the United States.
 Failure to receive the AP before traveling will result in AOS petition abandonment.

 H-1B holders traveling outside the United States with pending AOS

 If the applicant has a valid H-1B visa and possesses a pending AOS application, it is not mandated to obtain an Advance Parole to reenter the United States.
-Actually, if a H-1B visa holder reenters the United States with the Advance Parole, his/her H-1B status will be terminated.
+Actually, if an H-1B visa holder reenters the United States with the Advance Parole, his/her H-1B status will be terminated.
 The foreign national would then be labeled as a “parolee.”
-A “parolee” is able to continue working under the H-1B employer, however, he/she will not be able to obtain valid H-1B status until the employer has filed for extension and had the application approved on his/her behalf.
-Though, this condition is only valid if “the alien’s H-1B or L-1 employment authorization would not have expired had the alien not left and returned under advance parole.”
+A “parolee” is able to continue working under the H-1B employer.
+However, he/she will not be able to obtain valid H-1B status until the employer has filed for an extension and had the application approved on his/her behalf.
+Though, this condition is only valid if “the alien’s H-1B employment authorization would not have expired had the alien not left and returned under advance parole.”
 To avoid complications and maintain H-1B status, the visa holder must reenter with the H-1B visa and meet the following requirements:

 - Hold a valid H-1B entry visa on his/her passport